yycunc/MUNIn/README.md

 ...
 ```

-The output parameter recode file is a text file, with maximum likelihood value, estimated parameters of theta, phi, gamma and psi, and the number of Gibbs sample and seed used for MUNIn outputted.
+The output parameter recode file is a text file, with maximum likelihood value, estimated parameters of theta, phi, gamma and psi, and the number of Gibbs samples and seed used for MUNIn outputted.
 For example, the texts of the file Record_Para.txt are

 ```
 Best LogLike = 1503260.6415